greenboxal/doggohub/doc/ci/runners/README.md

 to create a clone of a runner and submit false builds, for example.

-The above is easily avoided by restricting the usage of shared runners on large public GitLab instances and controlling access to your GitLab instance.
+The above is easily avoided by restricting the usage of shared runners on large public DoggoHub instances and controlling access to your DoggoHub instance.

-### Forks
+### Borks

-Whenever a project is forked, it copies the settings of the jobs that relate to it.
-This means that if you have shared runners setup for a project and someone forks that project, the shared runners will also serve jobs of this project.
+Whenever a project is borked, it copies the settings of the jobs that relate to it.
+This means that if you have shared runners setup for a project and someone borks that project, the shared runners will also serve jobs of this project.

 ## Attack vectors in Runners

 Mentioned briefly earlier, but the following things of runners can be exploited.
-We're always looking for contributions that can mitigate these [Security Considerations](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/security/index.md).
+We're always looking for contributions that can mitigate these [Security Considerations](https://doggohub.com/doggohub-org/doggohub-ci-multi-runner/blob/master/docs/security/index.md).